 - Don’t try to outrun or kill

-- If you still get attacked and survive, request for medical attention
+- If you still get attacked and survive, request medical attention

-Snakes, located world-wide and spend all their time on land, usually around their nests, and if they aren’t in their nest then they are scavenging for food.
+Snakes, located world-wide and spend all their time on land, usually around their nests, and if they aren’t in their nest, they are scavenging for food.
 Their nests can be found in forests, deserts, swamps, grasslands, underground burrows, and even under rocks.

-Snakes are carnivores, which means that they will even feast of humans.
-Although the exact number of humans snakes kill are unknown(because there are so many), there are about 138,000 deaths from snake bites alone(excluding crushing bodies.)
+Snakes are carnivores, which means that they will even feast on humans.
+Although the exact number of humans snakes kill is unknown(because there are so many), there are about 138,000 deaths from snake bites alone(excluding crushing bodies.)

 Snakes usually don’t gather in large groups, so the chances are if you do see a snake, you typically won’t see another for a little while.
 Snakes can range from inches long to over 50 feet(15 meters) long!